zinatmr/zinat_assignment2_acit-2420-linux_systemadministration/README.md

 2. Project2

 ## Project1 contents
-Project1 contians the scripts to create new confifuration.
+Project1 contians the scripts to create new configuration.
 It contains the following scripts:

 1. createclone.sh
     - This script clones the given repository with example configuration files.